Drafting and Disputes

 Promissory Note Drafting and Disputes

 Promissory notes in the business context are often unsecured debt given based on a relationship of trust.
-When a borrower is unable to repay an unsecured promissory note the lender should become nervous.
+When a borrower is unable to repay an unsecured promissory note, the lender may seek a financial remedy.

 Personal Guarantee Drafting and Disputes

 A personal guarantee is a promise, usually from an officer or director of a corporation, that the individual will be liable in the event the corporation fails to meet a contractual obligation.